-While all communities collect bacteria samples for the Total Coliform Rule (TCR), 36 cities and towns (including Westboro State Hospital) use the MWRA Laboratory for Total Coliform Rule compliance testing.
+While all communities collect bacteria samples for the Total Coliform Rule (TCR), 37 cities and towns (including Deer Island and Westboro State Hospital) use the MWRA's Laboratory for TCR compliance testing.
 These communities collect samples for bacteriological analysis and measure water temperature and chlorine residual at the time of collection.
-Cambridge conducts their own monitoring.
-The other 9 MWRA customer communities have their samples tested elsewhere and these towns should be contacted directly for their monthly results.
+The other 9 MWRA customer communities (including Lynn's GE plant) have their samples tested elsewhere and these towns should be contacted directly for their monthly results.

 There are 144 sampling locations for which the MWRA is required to report TCR results.
-This includes a subset of the community TCR locations as well as sites along the MWRA transmission system, water storage tanks and pumping stations.
+This includes a subset of the community TCR locations, as well as sites along the MWRA transmission system, water storage tanks and pumping stations.

-The SDWA requires that no more than 5% of all samples may be total coliform positive in a month (or that no more than 1 sample be positive when less than 40 samples are collected each month).
+The Safe Drinking Water Act (SDWA) requires that no more than 5% of all samples may be total coliform positive in a month (or that no more than 1 sample be positive when less than 40 samples are collected each month).
 Public notification is required if this standard is exceeded.